ervc/cpartrace/Readme.md

 ## BUGS:

-- [ ] Particle starts too fast, jumps outward in first year before slowing down
-  - This is potentially not a bug, starting conditions are valid near midplane and I am starting them way up near the top of the disk...

 ### Fixed bugs
 - [x] Residence times is not correct because I'm gridding based on centers and not edges
 - [x] Particles mostly diffuse downward?